 How To Get Treasure From Your Timeworn Map

 Once you have a Timeworn Map, you’ll want to use the Decipher action on it.
 This will open the bottled map and place a Treasure Map in your Key Items inventory.
-You can only have one opened Treasure Map in your Key Items, but you can have multiple Timeworn Maps in your standard inventory.
+You can only have one opened Treasure Map in your Key Items, but you can have another, unopened Timeworn Map in your standard inventory.